sam81/sam81.github.io/r_guide_bookdown/02_a_simple_introduction_to_R.md

 ```
 ## [1] 25
 ```
-since the two objects we have created are both numeric we can also do
+since the two objects we have created are both numeric we can also sum them:

 ```r
 foo + another_foo